$17M in Financing Aimed at Phase Two of Grimke School Transformation

 Community Three Development has received $17 million in financing for the next phase of its redevelopment of the historic Grimke School in Washington, D.C.

-Clearwater Capital Management arranged the dual-tranche construction financing, which included a senior loan from City First Bank and a C-PACE financing facility from Stonehill PACE
+Clearwater Capital Management arranged the dual-tranche construction financing.
+The deal included a senior loan from City First Bank and a C-PACE financing facility from Stonehill PACE, according to a statement.

 The money will go toward The Thread, located just off U Street at 1966 9½ Street NW, southwest of Howard University.
 The Thread will feature a mix of artist live-work units, ranging from junior one-bedroom to three-bedroom apartments.
-Construction began this month with completion scheduled for October 2024.
+Construction began this month and is expected to end in October 2024.

 U Street is known for its renovated clubs, restaurants and shops and thriving nightlife.